trason-trail-races/oer/raceinfo.md

 ### Bib pickup

-Foresthill Elementary school 5-5:45a for the 100 k and 50m, 7-7:45a for the 50k.
+Foresthill Elementary school 5-5:45 a.m. for the 100k and 50m, 7-7:45 a.m. for the 50k.

 <hr>

 ### Awards

-All finishers receive running shirts and hats.
+All finishers receive a custom Overlook Endurance Runs technical shirt and trail hat.
 Top Dog awards for top 3 male and female get ???

 <hr>